How to Pick the Best NYC Airport

 For the United lounges, maybe you’ll choose to get in with a United lounge pass (I had a few from my United Mileage Plus credit card).
 The United Lounge in Terminal C is not terribly memorable, but got the job done for a snack, WiFi, an outlet and a bathroom before my flight.

-Hold onto your seat, though: the United Lounge in Terminal A (new as of summer 2023) is absolutely fantastic, and I say that because I mean it.
-There was a plethora of nice seating, including single-seat booths for using a laptop and doing work.
-We sat in the section near all the food (obviously), and enjoyed the lunch buffet (the ratatouille was very good), seltzer on tap, blueberry lemonade, salad bar and WiFi.
+The United Lounge in Terminal A (new as of summer 2023) is absolutely fantastic.
+There is a plethora of nice seating, including single-seat booths for using a laptop and doing work.
+We sat in the section near all the food, and enjoyed the lunch buffet (the ratatouille was very good), seltzer on tap, blueberry lemonade, salad bar and WiFi.

 Pros and Cons of Stewart International Airport (SWF)

-Stewart Airport is sort of close to Westchester County (but still not really) and could work for you depending on where you are going.
+Stewart Airport is sort of close to Westchester County, and could work for your trip, depending on where you are going.

 You may also like